-Evaluators and teachers should review the parent survey results at the beginning of the school year to identify areas of need and set general parent engagement goals.
-Ideally, this goal-setting process would occur between the evaluator and teachers (possibly during faculty meetings) in August or September so agreement can be reached on two to three improvement goals for the entire school.
+Evaluators and teachers will review the parent survey results at the beginning of the school year to identify areas of need and set general parent engagement goals.
+This goal-setting process will occur between the evaluator and teachers (possibly during faculty meetings) in September so agreement can be reached on two to three improvement goals for the entire school.